 Base Breaker: Max.
-Fan reactions to her introduction ranged from considering her the best part of the series and thinking she was sold short (and often accompanied by shipping her with Terry) to considering her the worst character yet and hoping that she'd die and stop taking screentime away from everyone else.
+Fan reactions to her introduction ranged from considering her the best part of the series and thinking she was sold short (and often accompanied by shipping her with Terry) to considering her the worst character yet and hoping that she'd just die and stop taking screentime away from everyone else.
 Her Base Breaker status also extends to the development team; according to Bruce Timm, some of the writers were unhappy about her inclusion and used Bruce Wayne to voice their own opinions of her, while Alan Burnett at least wanted to promote her toLove Interest.

 Complete Monster: Besides The Joker from Batman Beyond: Return of the Joker, the series itself has one in Blight, AKA Derek Powers, a Corrupt Corporate Executive and the Arch-Enemy of Terry.
 In order to test his latest chemical weapon, Powers purposefully infected Harry Tully, a member of his staff, with it.
 When Tully leaks the information to Terry’s father, Warren, Powers had Warren murdered to cover it up.
 Later, Powers sold the weapon to a Kaznian diplomat who wanted to wipe out resistance on his border.
 To promote his product, Powers showed the diplomat pictures of Tully’s gradual death at the hands of the chemical.
 Other crimes include committing industrial sabotage, exiling his son, and polluting the ocean by dumping radioactive waste into it.
 He played a part in Mr. Freeze's tragic demise as well; he used Freeze as a guinea pig to cure his own condition and when Freeze wanted revenge, Blight brutally crippled Freeze with his radiation.
 He’s also responsible for the creation of the super villain, Shriek, who he hired to assassinate Bruce Wayne for getting in the way of his plans to bulldoze Gotham's historical district for profit.
 There's also his response to Terry's use of You Killed My Father as a hint to Batman's real identity: